 This is relevant if printing is to work when there is no physical computer with Printix Client online on the printer network or if printers and computers are kept on separate networks (zero trust).
 The computer must be able to route (via VPN) to the printers on the printer network(s).
 The computer, preferably a server, will typically run in the cloud, for example Azure.
 Requires new Printix Administrator.

 - Act as print gateway

-If at a school students are using Printix for Chromebook, then you can create a robust setup, configuring a number of desktop computers, that are online anyway, to Act as print gateway.
+If your school’s students are using Printix Chromebook, then you can create a robust setup, configuring a number of desktop computers, that are online anyway, to Act as print gateway.
 That way, PDF documents are primarily processed by these computers, rather than other computers, such as teachers’ laptop computers.

 - Discover printers